 - The upgraded CUP will use natural gas for all normal operations, lowering the plant's regulated pollutant emissions more than 25% from 2014 emissions levels.

 - The two new turbines will be cleaner and more efficient.
-Their state-of-the-art emissions controls include two different catalysts that will reduce the plant's NOx (nitrogen oxides) emissions by 90% compared to the current system.
+Their state-of-the-art emissions controls include catalysts that will reduce the plant's NOx (nitrogen oxides) emissions by 90% compared to the current system.

 - MIT’s new gas supply agreement with Eversource will enable the plant to run entirely on natural gas by 2020, eliminating the use of fuel oil except for emergencies and testing.
 This will further reduce emissions.